unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

   "security": [
     {
       "type": "fingerprintjs",
-      "identifier": string // FingerprintJS Visitor ID of the user minting the domain }
+      "identifier": string // Fingerprint Visitor ID of the user minting the domain }
   ],
   "domains": [